MarlinFirmware/Marlin/test/README.md

 Due to Marlin's reliance on conditional compilation, it is not possible to test all Marlin features from a single test binary.
 The following technique is used to unit test a variety of configurations:

-1. The tests within this folder define configuration changes to apply to the default Marlin configuration.
-This uses the same tools and syntax as the previously described Configuration Compilation tests.
-We'll soon replace these with files based on `config.ini`.
+1. The sub-folders beneath this folder each contain a `config.ini` file, which describe unique configurations which unit tests will execute against.
+These use the the same syntax as the default `config.ini` file.
 2. Tests are defined as CPP files in the `Marlin/tests` folder.
 They use typical Marlin techniques such as `#if ENABLED(feature)` to register tests or alter test behavior according to the configuration.
 3. The PlatformIO environment `linux_native_test` is defined to use an extra script to collect the tests from this folder and insert them into PlatformIO as test targets.
 4. Tests are built and executed by the `Makefile` commands `tests-code-all-local` or `tests-code-all-local-docker`.